 There are few things going for this lens, like the fact that it’s constructed well.
 The focus ring is very smooth and it feels sturdy.
 It has a metal Adaptall-2 mount, which means you need a mount adapter for the specific camera you are using it on.
 In my case, I tested this lens on the Pentax K50 and the Panasonic G9.

 The lens itself is very light at 595g.
 Believe it or not, that’s exactly the same weight as the Nikon 85mm f/1.4G, a classic portrait lens.
-Not only that, but it’s not much longer than the Nikon without the hood.
-Not bad for a 500mm lens.
+Not only that, but without its hood, it’s not much longer than the Nikon.
+Here’s another comparison showing that the 55BB is about the same size as the plastic kit Olympus 40-150mm f/4-5.6 for micro four thirds when the latter is extended to 50mm:

 This lens will probably last a long time.
 Considering it’s older than me and still works, I’d say it has something going for it.